 - any person engaged in the business of exclusively supplying goods and/or services that are not liable to tax under GST Act.

-Specified persons shall be required to pay GST under reverse charge
+Who is liable to pay GST in India under reverse charge

-The Central or State Governments have been empowered to specify categories of supply of goods and/or services the tax on which is payable on reverse charge basis and the tax thereon shall be paid by the person receiving such goods and/or services.
+The Central or State Governments have been empowered to specify categories of supply of goods and/or services the tax on which liability of taxpayer under GST on reverse charge basis and the tax thereon shall be paid by the person receiving such goods and/or services.
 Thus, only in case of reverse charge, persons other than Taxable persons can be required to pay GST.

 Therefore, in the case of Reverse Charge, the receiver becomes liable to pay the tax, i.e., the chargeability gets reversed.